smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 - data1.xml: This part is required.
 It includes the data in use in your instance of the diagram.

-- drawing1.xml: This part is not always required but if you apply custom formatting to elements in your instance of a diagramâ€”such as directly formatting individual shapesâ€”you might need to retain it.
+- drawing1.xml: This part is not always required but if you apply custom formatting to elements in your instance of a diagram, such as directly formatting individual shapes, you might need to retain it.

 - colors1.xml: This part is not required.
 It includes color style information, but the colors of your diagram will coordinate by default with the colors of the active formatting theme in the destination document, based on the SmartArt color style you apply from the SmartArt Tools design tab in Word before saving out your Office Open XML markup.